Createdd/Writing/articles/NoteOnMotivation.md

 So make sure to harness that ability and attack new things immediately.
 New things provide new motivation.

+A great [article from Thomas Oppong](https://medium.com/personal-growth/persist-it-matters-7e4270f7c078) describes the importance of persistency in detail ➡️.

 <img src="http://i.imgur.com/LnAozlx.jpg" alt="pic"/>

+# Don't let the noise of disbelievers distract you

+Not everyone shares your believes.
+Not everyone likes your way of thinking.
+And that's ok.

+It's important to treat it properly.
+Set yourself up for the best of you can be.
+Outside factors are temporary - your mindset is for eternity.

+It happens to me at university and business all the time.
+Many